-This guide is aimed at those involved in PhD research into computing, but much of what is said here applies to all PhDs.
+This guide is aimed at those involved in PhD research into computing, but some of what is said here applies to PhDs in general.

-Although a successful PhD is commonly judged by one having (1) completed a written PhD dissertation (the thesis) , and (2) successfully defended it in ones oral examination (the viva) , it is usually not clear how these two objectives can be achieved within a given time (typically 3 years).
+As in other subjects, a successful PhD in Computer Science is commonly judged by having (1) completed a written PhD dissertation (the thesis) , and (2) successfully defended it in your oral examination (the viva) , it is usually not clear how these two objectives can be achieved within a given time (typically 3 years).

 The path to a successful PhD is necessarily a hard but rewarding process of conscientiously developing and mastering the skills for independent research and leadership .
 It is important that one must pay attention to the following basic skills:

 - Formulate plans to meet short-term and long-term goals, learn to meet deadlines under difficult circumstances (nothing is absolute, timing is the essence).

 - Be able to identify the underlying reasons for changing plans and goals of research.
 One must learn to tell the difference between goals and approaches taken and not to be easily distracted by the latter.